catrionelee/catrionelee.github.io/_posts/2021-10-14-triple-genetics.md

 ---
-layout: post
-title: 'Thought Experiment: What would a genetic molecule look like if it had 3 strands?'
+title: Thought Experiment: What would a genetic molecule look like if it had 3 strands?
+date: 2021-10-13
+categories: [Blog]
+tags: [thoughtexperiment]
 ---

 I had a thought about astrobiology recently.